ppiyush13/font-face-node/readme.md

 ## Background

-- Lets admit that it is very tedious job to manually generate @font-face CSS rules with corret URL source for a given font files stored in local project directory.
+- Lets admit that it is very tedious job to manually generate @font-face CSS rules with corret URL sources for a given font files stored in local project directory.

-- In order to apply fonts across all browser vendors, we may need to maintain more that one font format.
-This aggrevates the issue further.
+- In order to apply fonts across all the browsers, we may need to maintain more that one font format.

-- Online interactive web directory for fonts, like Google Fonts, auto generates CSS stylesheet with @font-face rules making it quite popular amoung front-ends developers.
+- Online interactive web directory for fonts, like Google Fonts, auto generates CSS stylesheet with @font-face rules,  making it quite popular amoung front-ends developers.

-- For locally stored font files, **@font-face/node** is an attempt to auto generate @font-face rules with given configurations to relieve developers from manually configuring for every project.
+- For locally stored font files, **@font-face/node** is an attempt to auto generate @font-face rules with given configurations to relieve developers from manually configuring fonts for every project.

+- **@font-face/node** scans input font directory (provided in configs) and produces appropriate `src` CSS descriptor for various font formats like `eot`, `woff`, `woff2` and `svg`

-- **@font-face/node** also copies font files to build / dist directory provided on configurations.
+- **@font-face/node** also copies font files to build / dist directory provided in configs.

+- Utilize output `font-face.css` with webpack loaders to include fonts in output bundle.

 ## Usage
 **@font-face/node** can be invoked from CLI or the API access.